Marcus Prinz von Anhalt

-Marcus Prinz von Anhalt (born Marcus Frank Adolf Eberhardt; 20 December 1966) is a German businessman, nightclub and brothel owner, whose luxurious lifestyle results in some coverage in the German yellow press.
+Marcus Prinz von Anhalt (born Marcus Frank Adolf Eberhardt; 20 December 1966), more commonly known as Prinz Markus, is a German businessman, nightclub and brothel owner, whose luxurious lifestyle results in some coverage in the German yellow press.

 Early life and career

 Prinz von Anhalt was born Marcus Frank Adolf Eberhardt on 20 December 1966, in Pforzheim, Germany, allegedly to a wealthy family.
 Prinz von Anhalt claims his parents owned a jewelry store, before their business was declared bankrupt and the family lost vast amounts of their wealth.
 At age 13, Eberhardt held many jobs, and left school at 16 to become an apprentice butcher.
 He started a cleaning service, which was a subsidiary for the butcher business, and was receiving a combined income of 6000 Deutsche Mark at age 16.
 He completed another apprenticeship to become a chef, opening several restaurants and starting an interior design business.

-Eberhardt further diversified his organisation by opening several table-dance bars and gentlemen's clubs in the United States.
+Eberhardt further diversified his organization by opening several table-dance bars and gentlemen's clubs in the United States.
 He later bought several brothels, earning the nickname "red-light king."
 After this investment, Eberhardt was charged with money laundering, tax fraud and human trafficking.

 He is one of the largest and most visible owners of brothels in Germany, with over twenty brothels and night clubs.
 He has served four years in prison, for human trafficking and tax evasion.
 He claims to be a millionaire "in the three digit range," owning about 40 cars, real estate in Los Angeles (a mansion in Bel Air he shared with Zsa Zsa Gabor and Frédéric Prinz von Anhalt), Fort Lauderdale, Pforzheim, St. Gallen, Dubai and Monaco, and to have 12 bodyguards and 25 servants.

 Adoption and title

 In 2006, he bought his name for several million U.S. dollars by being adopted by Frédéric Prinz von Anhalt, husband of Zsa Zsa Gabor, who had himself obtained his name by adoption.
 The adoption and name change did not confer any actual title or nobility.
 "Prinz von Anhalt" is a surname (literally Prince of Anhalt), rather than a title, as per German laws abolishing the country's former nobility in 1919.
-Furthermore, the Anhalt family does not include Marcus Prinz von Anhalt as a member.
+Furthermore, the House of Ascania does not recognize Marcus Prinz von Anhalt as a member.
 He likes to refer to himself as "Prinz Germany".
 His brothers by adoption include Oliver Prinz von Anhalt, Michael Prinz von Anhalt and Markus Maximilian Prinz von Anhalt.
 His sister by adoption is Francesca Hilton, who is the stepdaughter of his adoptive father and birth daughter of his adoptive mother.
 In 2008, he organized the "Royal Race", a tour of expensive cars and prominent drivers across Europe.
 Pamela Anderson was his partner at the race.
 In February 2009 he was seen having lunch with her in Los Angeles.
 In 2009, when Zsa Zsa Gabor lost a substantial amount of money to Bernie Madoff's Ponzi scheme, he helped out with a cheque for $6 million.